CURE Foundation Frontiers in Research Seminar Series:

 Time: Registration 9am, Conference 9:30am - 4pm,

-Location: University of Rochester Medical Center
+Location: School of Nursing, University of Rochester Medical Center

 On Thursday, November 15, 2018, Epilepsy-Pralid, Inc. and the University of Rochester Medical Center are excited to host a timely research seminar for medical professionals, family and community members about the risks of sudden unexpected death in patients with epilepsy (SUDEP).